-- The Company identifies an appropriate range of realistic adverse circumstances and events in which the identified risk crystallizes and estimate the financial resources needed by it under each of the circumstances to: - o Meet the risk as it arises and for mitigating the impact of manifestation of that risk; - Meet the liabilities as they fall due; and - o Meet the minimum Capital Adequacy requirements on an on-going basis. - The results of the various stress tests may be reported to the management for approval, as they may carry results that are essential for making a better and well informed decision on liquidity, pricing, etc. or other management decision making parameters. - The company documents the stress tests undertaken and the underlying assumptions and the results may be used for corrective action to be undertaken where felt necessary. - SC plan to run stress tests at least once a year, in line with regulatory guidelines, and the assumptions underlying the stress tests will be reviewed as and when such testing is carried out.
-Such periodic reviews are necessary to ensure the integrity, accuracy, and reasonableness of the stress-testing framework.
+- The Company identifies an appropriate range of realistic adverse circumstances and events in which the identified risk crystallizes and estimate the financial resources needed by it under each of the circumstances to: - Meet the risk as it arises and for mitigating the impact of manifestation of that risk; - Meet the liabilities as they fall due; and - Meet the minimum Capital Adequacy requirements on an ongoing basis. - The results of the various stress tests may be reported to the management for approval, as they may carry results that are essential for making a well-informed decision on liquidity, pricing, etc. or other management decision making parameters. - The company documents the stress tests undertaken and the underlying assumptions and the results may be used for corrective action to be undertaken where felt necessary. - SC runs stress tests at least once a year, in line with regulatory guidelines, and the assumptions underlying the stress tests will be reviewed as and when such testing is carried out.
+Such periodic reviews are necessary to ensure the integrity, accuracy, and reasonableness of the stress-testing framework. - During 2021, due to continued impact of coronavirus, pandemic-related global supply constraints, inflation risks, climate risk considerations and volatile financial markets in general, SC continued to perform variety of scenario analysis to assess the potential impact on the portfolios.
+The ultimate goal of this exercise was to understand sensitivities and correlations to possible scenarios as well as historic and generic stress tests in order to consider the insights for decision making.